Coert73/sa-node/README.md

     - Connection -> Save password: true
     - Click Save

-9. To seed your database, open a browser and inster this url: http://localhost:8081/seed
+9. To seed your database, open a browser and insert this url: http://localhost:8081/seed